10 Most Popular Desserts in America

 Apple Pie

-The first apple pie can be traced back to the 14th century in Europe, but today it's become as much a symbol of America as baseball and the Fourth of July.
+The first apple pie can be traced back to the 14th century in Europe, but today it's become as much a symbol of the U.S. as baseball and the Fourth of July.
 Eldred Lim/Shutterstock

 Nothing says America like baseball, hot dogs and apple pie.
 But apple pie wasn't even created in the United States.

 Apple pies or tarts date all the way back to Europe in the 14th century.
-The first apple pie recipes are from 1390, and they used honey in place of the seldom-used sugar.
-In the 1700s, the pie became pretty popular in the United Kingdom and was brought over to the new American colonies.
-Apple pie was regularly found in American cookbooks by the 18th century, but the famous ala mode version, topped with vanilla ice cream, didn't come into fashion until the 19th century in New York.
+The first apple pie recipes are from 1390, and they used honey instead of sugar.
+In the 1700s, the fruit pie became pretty popular in the United Kingdom and was brought over to the colonies.
+By the 18th century, apple pie was a staple in North American cookbooks.

 Advertisement

-Because of the "red, white and blue" connotations, you can find apple pie on picnic tables all over the country every Fourth of July when Americans celebrate their independence from England.
-The two most popular versions of the dessert are the traditional flakey crust variety and the Dutch, or crumb, apple pie.
+The two most popular versions of the dessert are the double-crust variety, topped with a golden brown crust, and the Dutch, or crumb, apple pie, which has a flaky pastry crust on the bottom, and a crumble topping.
 Most folks prefer it fresh and warm from the oven, but frozen apple pies are big sellers as well; just ask Sara Lee.

 Chocolate Ice Cream